 Version (or later) NDB 7.5.0

 Type or units unsigned

 Default 0

-Range 0 - 4294967039 (0xFFFFEFF)
+Range 0 - 4294967039 (0xFFFFFEFF)

-Restart Type Node Restart: Requires a
+Restart Type Node Restart:

-rolling restart
+3713 Requires a

-'''
+rolling restart of

-of the cluster.
-(NDB 7.5.0)
+rolling restart of the cluster.
+(NDB

-'''
+7.5.0)

 This parameter controls how often data node memory usage reports are recorded in the cluster log; it is an integer value representing the number of seconds between reports.